-MHIS User Calls are monthly calls for all providers that use MHIS.
-Each month’s agenda include MHIS updates, MHIS special topics, and other relevant updates from the Mental Health Division.
-The 2017 MHIS User calls will be held the second Thursday of the month at 10:30 am.
-WebEx link and call in numbers are sent out on the MHIS list serve prior to the calls.
+MHIS User Calls are monthly webinars for all providers that use MHIS.
+Each month's agenda will include MHIS updates, MHIS special topics, and other relevant updates from the Behavioral Health Division.
+MHIS User calls are held on the second Thursday of each month at 10:30 am.
+Email email@example.com for instructions on how to obtain call information.

 The Minnesota Department of Human Services (DHS) gathers local information about the current capacity and gaps in services and housing needs to support older persons in Minnesota.
 Since 2001 all counties in Minnesota have been requested to respond to a biennial survey of local capacity to meet long-term care needs of current residents, including any significant “gaps” in services or supports.
 This information is submitted to DHS through a County Gaps Analysis Survey.